Gabriel-DF-Mello/simple-api/README.md

 # simple-api
-This is a repository for a simple API,
+This is a repository for my first Node JS API

-Isso é um repositório para uma API simples

 ## Informações Gerais